kiboschool/course-web-development-fundamentals/src/lessons/advanced-javascript/modules.md

 }
 ```

 2. The second approach is to use a single `export` statetement to export all the items you want to export at once.
 This is done at the end of the module file.
-To do this, you specify your export statement, then a pair of curly brackets that contains a comman-separated list of features to export.
+To do this, you specify your export statement, then a pair of curly brackets that contains a comma-separated list of features to export.

 ```